Who Was Amelia Earhart?

 Amelia Earhart: The Lost Evidence was an investigative special on HISTORY that aired in July 2017 exploring the significance of a photograph discovered by a retired federal agent in the National Archives.
 The photograph, which surfaced another theory about Earhart’s disappearance, was supposedly taken by a spy on Jaluit Island and has been found to be unaltered.
 A facial-recognition expert interviewed in the HISTORY special believes that a woman and man in the photo are good matches for Earhart and Noonan (a male figure has a hairline like Noonan's).
 In addition, a ship is seen towing an object that aligns with the measurements of Earhart's plane.
 The claim is if Earhart and Noonan landed there, the Japanese ship Koshu Maru was in the area and could have taken them and the plane to Jaluit before bringing them, as prisoners, to Saipan.

-In July 2017, a team of four forensic bone-sniffing dogs with TIGHAR and the National Geographic Society claim to have found the spot where Amelia Earhart may have died, according to National Geographic.
+In July 2017, a team of four forensic bone-sniffing dogs with TIGHAR and the National Geographic Society claimed to have found the spot where Earhart may have died.
 In 1940, a British official reported finding human bones beneath a ren tree.
 Future expeditions found potential signs of an American female castaway, including campfire remains and a woman’s compact.
-The TIGHAR team says all four of their dogs alerted investigators of human remains near a ren tree and sent samples of the soil to a lab in Germany for DNA analysis.
+The TIGHAR team said all four of their dogs alerted investigators of human remains near a ren tree and sent samples of the soil to a lab in Germany for DNA analysis.